frewsxcv/rust-sysbar/README.md

 # rust-sysbar

-Library for interacting with the system's taskbar / tray / statusbar
+Library for interacting with the system's taskbar / tray / statusbar.

+It aims to be cross-platform, but currently only supports macOS.
+If have some extra time and are interested in implementing this for other platforms, contributions would be greatly appreciated!

 ## Example